epaubert/epaubert/README.md

 I enjoy learning new technologies, understanding how systems operate internally, and systems engineering.
 I have extensive experience debugging with GDB.
 I am also proficient with regular expressions.
 I use neovim btw.

+I have been a Linux user for over 10 years, distro-hopping across Debian, Arch, Fedora, openSUSE, Void, and more.

 I am always interested in acquiring new knowledge and deepening my understanding of cybersecurity and systems programming.

 ## Tech Stack